Measuring the Hidden Cost of Data Valuation through Collective Disclosure: Information Disclosure Game

 \paragraph{Complete information disclosure game.} A typical formulation is to model the interaction as a pricing game, in which the DU assigns a price $p_i$ to each data point $z_i$.
 The DC then solves a knapsack-like problem:

 in which $U(\mathbf{x})$ denotes the utility obtained from the purchased subset.
 The DU anticipates this behavior and sets $\mathbf{p}$ with the aim of maximizing the DC’s minimized total cost.

 This approach provides a straightforward pricing mechanism but has significant limitations.
-Indeed, because disclosure of a data point is binary—either withheld or complete—many contributors receive no compensation.
+Indeed, as the disclosure of a data point is binary—either withheld or complete—many contributors receive no compensation.
 Incentivizing broader acquisition requires lowering the price of high-value points, which penalizes those who contribute the most.
 Moreover, releasing data at fixed prices locks in value at a single point in time and weakens privacy guarantees, limiting the DU’s ability to balance inclusiveness and protection.

 \paragraph{Partial information disclosure game.} To address these challenges, we depart from per-point pricing and instead model an iterative disclosure process under DP.
 At each round $t$, the DC selects a subset $S_t$ of data points to query.
 Each query consumes a fixed privacy budget $\epsilon$ and returns a noisy version of the data.
 The DU sets $(\epsilon, T_{\max})$, the per-query budget and the per-point query cap, which together determine a maximum per-point spend $B_{\max} = T_{\max}\epsilon$.
 The DC’s cumulative spend is $B = \epsilon \sum_{t=1}^T |S_t|, \quad T \leq T_{\max}$.
+The DC’s objective is to minimize its cumulative budget spent: